top of page

 • the entrepreneurs;

-• OSS agency;
+• the OSS agency;

-• ministry/agency;
+• ministries/agencies;

 • provincial DPMPTSP;

-• KEK administrator; and
+• KEK Administrators; and

 The OSS Agency

-• The OSS Agency;
+• the OSS Agency;

-• The head of a provincial DPMPTSP on behalf of a governor;
+• the head of a provincial DPMPTSP on behalf of a governor;

-• The head of a regency/city DPMPTSP on behalf of a regent/mayor;
+• the head of a regency/city DPMPTSP on behalf of a regent/mayor;

 • KEK administrators; and

-• The head of a KPBPB Concession Board.
+• the head of a KPBPB Concession Board.

-The business licensing format is standardized based on the OSS System and is available for each business licensing publisher according to their authority.
-Business licensing that will expire can be extended by applying for an extension of the business licensing through the OSS system no later than 1 (one) month before the end of the business licensing period.
+The business licensing format is standardized based on the OSS System and is available to each business licensing publisher in accordance with their authority.
+Business license that will expire can be extended by applying for an extension of the business license through the OSS system no later than 1 (one) month before the end of the business licensing period.
+Risk-based business licensing is implemented electronically and in an integrated manner through the OSS system.
+The OSS system consists of an information service sub-system, business licensing sub-system, and supervision sub-system.
+In particular, the OSS system must be used by:

 • ministries or agencies;

-• provincial government;
+• provincial governments;

-• special economic zone administrator;
+• special economic zone administrators;

-• entrepreneur.
+• entrepreneurs.

-• report every replacement of construction worker;
+• report every replacement of construction workers;

-• record the experience of individual business entities and businesses; and/or
+• record the experience of business entities and individual businesses; and/or

 Correlation between BKPM, Central PTSP, and DPMPTSP

-Based on the information in the previous sections, it can be concluded that BKPM, Central PTSP, and DPMPTSP have important responsibilities in conducting business licensing, and the roles of each institution are related to one another.
+Based on the information in the previous sections, it can be concluded that BKPM, Central PTSP, and DPMPTSP have important responsibilities in conducting business licensing, and the roles each institution play are related to one another.
 The correlation between the three institutions is illustrated in the graphic below:

 Correlation between BKPM, Central PTSP, and DPMPTSP